Capital Improvement Program

 Resiliency Bonds can help finance necessary capital investments.
 Some companies offer resilience bonds (see Norfolk report), while others use catastrophe bonds to finance resilience.
 Managing financial risk of a natural disaster + generating capital investments for risk-reduction projects.

-Locality interview feedback: concern in one locality about the height of a bridge currently under construction & whether it would be affected by SLR too quickly to warrant its cost.
+There is concern in at least one locality about the height of a bridge currently under construction & whether it would be affected by SLR too quickly to warrant its cost.
 One locality employs informal freeboard policy on city funded projects in flood prone areas: 1.5 to 3 feet, depending on life of project.

 In Virginia, localities have been required to have a CIP to accept proffers.
 It should be noted that recent regulatory changes, going into effect July 2016, have affected the proffer system (Va.
 Code § 15.2-2303.4).